lazd/gulp-declare/README.md

 * Main.Header.js
 * Main.Footer.js

-And if `declare` is invoked with `namespace: 'MyApp'` and `noRedeclare: true`, the contents of the streamed files will look like this:
+And if `declare` is invoked with `{ namespace: 'MyApp', noRedeclare: true }`, the contents of the streamed files will look like this:

 **Main.Content.js**
 ```javascript